Fraud Prevention Masterclass Series: Introduction & Overview

 Whilst the subsequent issues caused are then known, many “digital transformation” projects to improve are no more than piecemeal transitions.
 These are supposed to be cheaper, quicker and lower risk, but too often are none of these compared to best practice approaches and technologies.

-The by-product of reducing fraud usually involves increased paperwork delays, staff/partner frustration and a worsening of the customer user experience.
-Through the combination and integration of a number of tools fraud can be reduced but at the same time: -
+The by-product of reducing fraud usually involves delays due to increased paperwork, staff/partner frustration and impaired customer/user experience.
+Through the combination and integration of a number of tools fraud can be reduced and simultaneously: -

 Video Masterclass series

-After a short introduction, the videos are divided into four easily digested sections (of less than seven minutes each) comprising:
+After the short introduction (above), the videos are divided into four easily digested sections (of less than seven minutes each) comprising:

 Session 2: Solutions and Capabilities to prevent digital fraud